ember-cli/eslint-plugin-ember/docs/rules/no-tracked-properties-from-args.md

 ## Rule Details

 This rule disallows the creation of @tracked properties with values from `this.args`.
 The @tracked property will not be updated when the args change, which is almost never what you want.
 Instead, use a getter to derive the desired state.
+If you need to modify a specific arg, consider having the parent provide a way for the child component to update it.
+This avoids having two sources of truth that you will need to keep in sync.

 ## Examples